-Ribbon Communications Anti-Slavery and Human Trafficking Statement 2022
+Ribbon Communications Slavery and Human Trafficking Statement 2023

 It is paramount to our way of doing business at Ribbon to comply with applicable law and to act with the utmost integrity, honesty, and transparency.
 Ribbon is committed to acting responsibly in all of our business dealings to ensure that we comply with applicable national and international legislation and industry standards, including laws and standards against slavery and human trafficking.
 Ribbon will forgo business opportunities rather than act in an unlawful, unethical, or inhumane manner.
 Preserving an ethical workplace and supply chain that respects human rights is critical to our long-term success as a leading global telecommunications company.